codemann8/alttpr_codetracker_codemann8/README.md

 - settings.lua (Features available specific to functionality in this package)
   - AUTOTRACKER_ENABLE_AUTOPIN_CURRENT_DUNGEON - This will auto-pin the current dungeon you are in when you enter a new dungeon
   - LAYOUT_ENABLE_ALTERNATE_DUNGEON_VIEW - This enables a more traditional-looking layout if the visual-oriented layout isn't favorable
+  - LAYOUT_USE_THIN_HORIZONTAL_PANE - This enables an alternate thinner layout of the item/dungeon portion of the tracker
   - LAYOUT_ROOM_SLOT_METHOD - In door rando mode, this determines the order in which rooms will occupy slots
     - `top`: This ensures the most recent room stays in the first slot, bumping every room down a slot
     - `next`: This puts the most recent room in the next slot in the rotation, keeping all slots in their place